magento/devdocs/guides/v1.0/m2devgde/view/template-engine.md

 ### Images

+Whether you add a new image or move an image from the wiki, you must store the image in `common/images` using a naming convention discussed <a href="https://wiki.corp.x.com/display/WRI/Markdown+Authoring+Part+1%2C+Getting+Started#MarkdownAuthoringPart1%2CGettingStarted-BestPracticesforNamingMarkdownFilesandImages" target="_blank">here</a>.

-You can use either <a href="http://daringfireball.net/projects/markdown/syntax#img" target="_blank">Markdown</a> or HTML image links, it doesn't matter.
+To embed the link in a page, use either <a href="http://daringfireball.net/projects/markdown/syntax#img" target="_blank">Markdown</a> or HTML image links, it doesn't matter.
 Either way, you *should* add alt tags to your images to improve accessibility.

 You can also use a title tag to provide a mouseover tooltip.